a. These Terms supplement the agreement made between the parties that is set out in a Booking.

 h.
 Nothing in these Terms shall be interpreted as excluding or restricting any legal liability on us or others where liability cannot legally be excluded or restricted.

 a.
-Either party may end an Agreement by giving 21 days’ notice in writing.
+Either party may end an Agreement by giving 21 days’ notice in writing, unless otherwise agreed in a Booking.
 Notice shall be given by email to the address used on the most recent Booking unless a new email address has been notified by either party.

 b.
 Termination of this agreement shall not affect rights and obligations already accrued prior to termination.